Richmond, Victoria

-Richmond is an inner-city suburb in Melbourne, Victoria, Australia, 3 km east of Melbourne's Central Business District, located within the City of Yarra local government area.
+Richmond is an inner-city suburb in Melbourne, Victoria, Australia, 3 km east of the Melbourne central business district, located within the City of Yarra local government area.
 Richmond recorded a population of 28,587 at the 2021 census, with a median age of 34.

-A.W.Howitt recorded the Kulin/Woiwurrung name for Richmond as Quo-yung with the possible meaning of 'dead trees'.
+Alfred Howitt recorded the Kulin/Woiwurrung name for Richmond as Quo-yung with the possible meaning of 'dead trees'.

 Three of the 82 designated major activity centres identified in the Melbourne 2030 Metropolitan Strategy are located in Richmond—the commercial strips of Victoria Street, Bridge Road and Swan Street.